temenostech/temenos-platform-documentation/docfx_project/index.md

 ### Benefits

-- Simple to reproduce identical environments

 - Start development and testing in minutes, not weeks

-- A subscription service that can reduce operational expense

 - Immediate environment provisioning can acceleration all your projects

+- Simple to reproduce identical environments from templates

+- A subscription service that means you don't need to buy and manage expensive hardware

 - Self-service environment provisioning that is able to provide your teams with autonomy or centralised control